ala-garbaa-pro/super-fast-prompt/README.md

 1. **Update `package.json`**

    - Replace `AlaGARBAA` with your actual Publisher ID (from step 2)
-   - Replace `YOUR_USERNAME` with your GitHub username
+   - Replace `ala-garbaa-pro` with your GitHub username
    - Replace `YOUR_NAME` with your name

 2. **Update `README.md`**

    - Replace `AlaGARBAA` with your actual Publisher ID
-   - Replace `YOUR_USERNAME` with your GitHub username
+   - Replace `ala-garbaa-pro` with your GitHub username
    - Add screenshots to the Screenshots section (optional but recommended)

 3. **Create a LICENSE file** (if not already created)